andyeske/How-to-CAD-Almost-Anything/README.md

 ---
 <a name="S1"></a>
-### Session 1: Introduction to Solidworks!
+### Session 1: Introduction to SolidWorks!
 (Tuesday, January 16)

-**Objective:** In this session, we’ll get ourselves acquainted with the Solidworks workspace, and start learning some of the most used tools.
+**Objective:** In this session, we’ll get ourselves acquainted with the SolidWorks workspace, and start learning some of the most used tools.
 Session 1's goals include:
 * Creating sketches (using basic shapes, construction lines, smart-dimensioning, sketch relationships) and understanding planes.
 * Understanding what it means for a sketch to be fully defined.
 * Locating and using the different elementary feature commands (boss extrude, boss cut, fillet, chamfer).